ThorisoM-hub/phishing-mail-alert-investigation-of-malicious-file-attachment/README.md

    The phishing email contained a malicious Excel file that exploited a known vulnerability (CVE-2017-11882).
 The investigation successfully identified indicators of compromise (IOCs) like malicious URLs, payload hashes, and suspicious network activity.

 - **Remediation**:
-   The affected device was isolated using **EDR (Endpoint Detection and Response)** to prevent the spread of the malware.
-Necessary patches were applied to fix the identified exploit.
-The malicious IP was blocked, and additional monitoring was put in place to prevent future attacks of this nature.
+   The affected device was **isolated** using **EDR (Endpoint Detection and Response)** to prevent the spread of the malware.Additional monitoring and investigation steps were planned to prevent future attacks of this nature.